Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 PDF

-PSWH Files NJ Supreme Court Amicus Briefs Dealing with Transparency
+Pashman Stein Walder Hayden P.C.
+Files NJ Supreme Court Amicus Briefs Dealing with Transparency

 9.26.17

-Recently, Pashman Stein Walder Hayden has filed several amicus curiae briefs in pending Supreme Court appeals dealing with transparency issues:
+Recently, Pashman Stein Walder Hayden P.C. has filed several amicus curiae briefs in pending Supreme Court appeals dealing with transparency issues:

 Paff v.
 Ocean County Prosecutor’s Office: This case will provide further guidance on whether dash cam videos are available under OPRA.
 While the Court recently ruled that dash cam recordings of a police-involved shooting were not subject to OPRA in North Jersey Media Group Inc. v.
 Twp. of Lyndhurst, this appeal considers arguments that were not made in that case.
 We filed an amicus brief in support of transparency on behalf of Latino Leadership Alliance, Garden State Equality, People’s Organization for Progress, and the NJ Chapter of the Society of Professional Journalists.
 This will be one of the most important cases on the Court’s docket this year, as dash camera footage is vital to transparency and police accountability.